-- The austerity in the FY 2015 budget equaled approximately 9.7% of the Statewide “State Funds” (State Funds = Total QBE Earnings less the LFMS).
-Therefore, each district’s/state charter school’s “State Funds” were multiplied by 9.7% to get a respective austerity value.
+- The austerity in the Fiscal Year 2016 (FY2016) budget equaled approximately 5.88% of the Statewide “State Funds” (State Funds = Total QBE Earnings less the LFMS).
+Therefore, each district’s/state charter school’s “State Funds” were multiplied by 5.88% to get a respective austerity value.

 Local Five Mill Share (LFMS):

-- Since FY 2013 the legislature has proposed budgets that deducts the equivalent of a LFMS deduction from State Charter Schools’ funding.
+- Since Fiscal Year 2013, the legislature has proposed budgets that deduct the equivalent of a LFMS deduction from State Charter Schools’ funding.

-- The LFMS deduction is taken only from the state charter supplement that is allocated to offset the lack of local dollars.
+- The LFMS deduction is taken only from QBE earnings.
 The deduction amount is calculated from the average LFMS per FTE of the lowest five systems ranked by assessed valuation (tax digest) per weighted FTE count.

-- For Fiscal Year 2015 (2015), the SCSC voluntarily reduced the administrative withholding amount to 2% for existing schools and to 1% for new schools in their first year of operation.
+- For Fiscal Year 2016 (FY2016), the SCSC voluntarily reduced the administrative withholding amount to 2% for existing schools and to 1% for new schools in their first year of operation.

 EXPLANATION OF CHARTER SUPPLEMENT

 Because state charter schools do not receive a share of local revenue, the funding formula for state charters includes the addition of state funds to offset the reduced opportunity for revenue.
 The charter supplement has two components:

 - State funds equal to the average amount of local revenue and state equalization grant funding for the five school districts with the lowest assessed valuation per student, and